Laboratory |

 |

 - Find a similar file to copy and adapt.
-For example from this tutorial on Quartus Prime installation.
+For example from this EDA tutorial on Quartus Prime installation.
 Rename and save it as Circuit_W.vhd at this project location:

 C:\CSD\P1\Circuit_W\VHDL\(files)